 Not only will chatbots drive customer communications, but they’ll also make it easier for you as a merchant to focus on other aspects of your business.

-Farmer Boy Agriculture is one BigCommerce customer that utilises chatbots to create a more engaging mobile experience.
+Farmer Boy Agriculture is one BigCommerce customer that utilizes chatbots to create a more engaging mobile experience.
 Right when you reach the homepage, you’ll find a chat box in the bottom corner where you can contact their customer support team at any time of day.

 A study by Statista found that coupons and special offers were the number one incentive for mobile users to download retail apps, but the second top reason was loyalty and reward programs.